 “That’s my mother and sister down there.”

-ones who fired on the Avenger.
+have been the ones who fired on the Avenger.
 Then they sent a patrol out

 to search for survivors.
 Do you honestly believe that the guards and nobles

-on the ship would have let the flesh robots take Darloona and Darisha without a fight?
+on the ship would have let the flesh robots take Darloona and Darisha without

-man.
+to the last man.
 If we go down there now, we’ll be over run by the flesh

 robots.
-We need to follow them and look for a better chance to save your mother and
+We need to follow them and look for a better chance to save your

-went quickly down the ridge and fell in behind them.
+and then we went quickly down the ridge and fell in behind them.
 They weren’t

 like living bulldozers.

-seemingly impossible thing occurred.
+when another seemingly impossible thing occurred.
 I was watching the mind

 wizard at the head of the group.
 He passed between two large trees and

 simply vanished.
-A moment later the flesh robots also began to disappear one by one.
+A moment later the flesh robots also began to disappear

-similar was being used here as well.
-I told Kaldar as much.
+likely something similar was being used here as well.
+I told Kaldar as

-Kaldar and I stepped out of the cover of the trees.
+the trees, Kaldar and I stepped out of the cover of the trees.
 “Now what?”
-Kaldar

-guard standing inside the entrance.
+won’t be a guard standing inside the entrance.
 It’s not like they expect

 “I hope you’re right.”

-my hand back as if I’d been burned.
+that I snatched my hand back as if I’d been burned.
 In Lankar of Callisto,

 Lin Carter had speculated that the mind wizards used their vast mental

 powers to create the illusion that hid their base.
 Seeing the effect now

 I was dubious.
 I thought it more likely it was a hologram of some sort.